Muhammed Abul Manzur

-Manzur had been awarded the Bir Uttam by the Bangladeshi government for his actions in the Bangladesh Liberation War.
+He had been awarded the Bir Uttam by the Bangladeshi government for his actions in the Bangladesh Liberation War.
 At the time of his death, he was the general officer commanding (GOC) of the 24th Infantry Division headquartered at Chittagong.
-His surviving wife and four children were given political asylum in the United States.

 Early life

-Manzur was born on 24 January 1940 into a Bengali Muslim family in the village of Gupinathpur in the Bengal Presidency of British India (now in Brahmanbaria District, Bangladesh).
+Manzur was born on 24 February 1940 into a Bengali Muslim family in the village of Gupinathpur in the Bengal Presidency of British India (now in Brahmanbaria District, Bangladesh).
 His ancestral paternal home was in the village of Kamalpur in Chatkhil, Noakhali.

 He was a student in Calcutta before enrolling at the Armanitola Government High School in Dacca at class five.
 He moved to attend school in PAF College Sargodha in first entry (54, Tempest), Punjab, West Pakistan, and passed the Senior Cambridge and ISc examinations in 1955 and 1956, respectively.
 Manzur earned an intermediate degree from the Sargodha Air Force Cadet College and studied at Dacca University in East Pakistan for a year.

+Military career

-Following his graduation, Manzur joined the Pakistani Army, subsequently attending the Pakistan Military Academy and the Defence Services Staff College in Canada, where he obtained his PSC in 1958 and joined the East Bengal Regiment of the Pakistan Army as a commissioned officer.
+Following his graduation, Manzur joined the Pakistani Army, subsequently attending the Pakistan Military Academy and the Defence Services Staff College in Canada, where he obtained his PSC in 1968 and joined the East Bengal Regiment of the Pakistan Army as a commissioned officer.